bkupidura/moteino/README.md

 Enable mgw-gateway process if used.

+## Payload L3

+L3 is used to authenticate packet by sender and recipient.
+Inside L3 packet, there is L4 with actual data.

+* token - token used to verify ACK response by sender node, ACK should same token as packet
+* id - id used to verify packet by recipient node
+* type - type of packet (ERROR, NULL, MEASURE, COMMAND)
+* size - size of L4 (data) payload
+* data - L4 payload

-## Payload
+## Payload L4 measure

+L4 measure payload contains metrics reported by board.

 * vcc - current voltage
 * temp - temperature if DALLAS available
 * motionDetected - reed switch (interrupt)
-* processed - if data was already processed
 * failedReport - count of failed reports, it will be reset after first successfull report to gateway
-* locked - not used (yet)
 * uptime - increased in each doReport, when uptime == 255 it will be set to 50, uptime < 50 means board was rebooted
-* token - security token for ACK (should block fake ACKs)
 * rssi - rssi from radio
-* version - code version used by board